Whip and Fold Egg Whites

 Many recipes call for you to “whip” and “fold” eggs.
-Now, before you go and get your leather whip, they don’t mean that sort of whipping.
+But what does that mean?

 Whipping refers to a process where you take eggs whites (meaning absolutely NO egg yolk) and stretch and break the proteins until they can form a structure.
 This structure can trap air, and is used to help give stuff like muffins that fluffy texture.